senges/kitt/README.md

 Install [podman](https://podman.io/getting-started/installation) ([here](https://podman.io/new/2021/06/16/new.html) for ubuntu < 20.10), and python3.

+> **Warning**
 > kitt is distributed on pypi test environment for testing purpose.
 > So temporary solution is to ad `-i https://test.pypi.org/simple/` param to `pip install`.
 > It should be available on main repo in the next few days.

 ```
 ➜  apt install podman